itamargs/PHPscript/README.md

-This Php script generates Html address book with contacts cards and photos from csv file
+This Php script generates Html address book with contacts cards and photos from a csv file
 ---

 USAGE: php AddressBookGenerator.php [csvFile].csv